Courses We Offer

 Students are encouraged to be outward-looking and forward-focused; self-motivated, intellectually curious and independent; ready to grow and unafraid of taking risks.

 ‘A’ level study is central to the academic portfolio of The Douay Martyrs Sixth Form education, with a broad range of subjects available.
 ‘A’ levels still form the basis of the majority of university offers, and are the "hard currency" understood by many universities and employers.
-We have also introduced a BTEC qualification in ICT and an Applied General Business qualification, which allow students a wider range of options and pathways.
+We also offer BTEC qualifications in ICT and Applied Psychology.
+The A Level Applied General Business qualification also falls within the vocational options section.
+This allows students a wider range of options and assessment pathways.

 In almost all cases, students will choose to study three subjects.
 Those on the vocational programme have a wide range of possibilities within that qualification framework and in combination with one or two ‘A’ levels.